JuliaPluto/PlutoSliderServer.jl/README.md

 This will generate a directory of subdirectories and files, each corresponding to a possible request.
 You can host this directory along with the generated HTML file (e.g. on GitHub pages), and Pluto will be able to use these pregenerated files as if they are a slider server! **You can get the interactivity of a slider server, without running a Julia server!**

 #### Combinatorial explosion
 We use the *bond connections graph* to understand which bound variables are co-dependent, and which are disconnected.
 For all groups of co-dependent variables, we precompute all possible combinations of their values.
-This allows us to **tame the 'combinatorical explosion'** that you would get when considering all possible combinations of all bound variables!
+This allows us to **tame the 'combinatorial explosion'** that you would get when considering all possible combinations of all bound variables!
 If two variables are 'disconnected', then we don't need to consider possible *combinations* between them.

 > This part is still work-in-progress: https://github.com/JuliaPluto/PlutoSliderServer.jl/pull/29